 Take Advantage Of Whatever Free Time You May Have To Rest And Recharge.

 Maintain a healthy sleep schedule to avoid overworking your body.
 Take a 15-minute pause to stretch, chat with a friend, or read a book to de-stress.
-To see how self-improvement and learning may help you thrive in the workplace, try to accomplish something significant to you once a week.
+Try to accomplish something significant to you once a week to see how self-improvement and learning may help you thrive in the workplace.

 If You Need Help, Ask For It.